touch-tree/dns-manager/README.md

 ## Additional Notes

-- api_token inside of `api.php` needs to have sufficient rights and permissions to make changes to zones.
+- The api_token inside of `api.php` needs to have sufficient rights and permissions to make changes to zones.
 See [API token permissions](https://developers.cloudflare.com/fundamentals/api/reference/permissions/).
 - This application relies on opcache.
 See [opcache installation](https://www.php.net/manual/en/opcache.installation.php).